When APM Monitoring Is Essential and When It Isn’t – ScienceLogic

 The way IT departments monitor applications and services is changing—with more businesses relying on custom applications, the old way of working doesn’t give you the whole picture.

 The way IT departments monitor business-critical applications and services is changing.
 It used to be that network, server, and infrastructure monitoring by itself was enough to give you the service assurance you needed.
 Now, with more businesses relying on bespoke, custom-coded applications, the old way of working doesn’t give you the whole picture.

 The need for a more application-centric view of IT infrastructure performance has given rise to application performance monitoring (APM) solutions.
-APM augments traditional IT service monitoring, providing businesses with a in-depth view of how all their applications are performing for customers and employees.
+APM augments traditional IT service monitoring, providing businesses with a in-depth view of how all their applications are performing for customers and employees in real-time.
 But is APM always a requirement?
 Is it a solution for all your IT monitoring needs?

 That discussion is at the heart of our recent TalkingLogic podcast, where Russ Elsner, from the Office of the CTO at ScienceLogic, discusses the importance and implications of APM.

 “APM is all about code-level transactions, tracing, application mapping, and seeing how your code is performing in your production environment.”